nanonull/bean-trace/README.md

 ## Runtime handling of <b>field<b>-writing and method-invoking.
+Transformed class handles executed methods and changed properties in runtime.
+It could help with debugging of complex execution flows, especially if no access to development-debug.

 ### Lib goal:
 - logging/notifying about writing into properties/fields;
 - logging of methods invocations;
-- beans dumping into tree structures TODO.
+- dumping of execution into graph view TODO;
+- transformation takes no extra client code (TODO instrumentation);

+#### When to use:
+- you need log of execution path of your code;
-#### Why use lib? - It handles direct field access (and even if field was not changed).
+- you need handle direct write-field access (and even if field was not changed; TODO configurable).

+#### When don't use:
-#### Why not use lib? - Renamed fields are not acceptable.
+- renamed fields are not acceptable;
+- you need dump whole object at given execution points (TODO)

 ##### How field access intercepted